One of the states in the US having a lot of non-venomous snakes is Maryland.

 The only adults in the species with the confidence to bite are the larger ones.
 The size of the snake makes its bite extremely agonizing.

-These types of snakes in Maryland initially exhibit low biting intention, preferring to run away before biting if it is cornered, trodden upon, or handled harshly.
+These types of snakes in Maryland initially exhibit low biting intentions, preferring to run away before biting if cornered, trodden upon, or handled harshly.

 4. Common Garter Snake

-In the Eastern regions of North America, which includes Maryland, the Common Garter Snake (Thamnophis sirtalis) is one of the snakes with the greatest range in color.
+In the Eastern regions of North America, including Maryland, the Common Garter Snake (Thamnophis sirtalis) has the greatest range in color.

 This species can have variants with blotches and stripes or a plain color with stripes.

-Common variants of this species include those with a base color of brown and black, backed by contrasting dorsal yellow and orange stripes, and they are found in woodlands, prairies, and areas near water.
+Common variants of this species include those with a base color of brown and black, backed by contrasting dorsal yellow and orange stripes.
+They are found in woodlands, prairies, and areas near water.

 It is reported that this species will bite if handled harshly.
 Its low-venom saliva is harmless to humans and should only be utilized against small prey.